lishank0119/fibril/README.md

 [中文](README.zh-TW.md)

-Fibril is a high-performance WebSocket library built on top of [GoFiber](https://github.com/gofiber/fiber), designed for scalable real-time applications with sharding and pub/sub support.
+Fibril is a Go-based WebSocket library built on top of [GoFiber](https://github.com/gofiber/fiber) that provides a robust and efficient way to handle WebSocket connections, messaging, and subscriptions.
+It supports features like message broadcasting, client management, and publishing messages to subscribed topics.

 ## Table of Contents